Taoist-Labs/seedao-seed/contracts/README.md

 Call `unpauseClaimWithWhiteList()` to disable the whitelist free claim feature.

-> To enable the points free claim feature, you need to call:
+> To enable the SCR free claim feature, you need to call:

-- `unpauseClaimWithPoints()` : enable points claim feature
+- `unpauseClaimWithSCR()` : enable SCR free claim feature

-You can call `setPointsTokenAddress(address)` to set the points token contract address, call `setPointsCountCondition(uint256)` to set the points count condition, call `pauseClaimWithPoints()` to disable the points free claim feature.
+You can call `setSCR(address)` to set the SCR contract address, call `setSCRAmountCondi(uint256)` to set the SCR amount condition, call `pauseClaimWithSCR()` to disable the SCR free claim feature.

 > To enable payed mint feature, you need to call: